Kit Wai Chan - Fotolia

 Users of the university's network expect it to always work, no matter how much usage grows, Morton said.
-Applying new analytics tools provides a much better look into network performance and helps the university keep up with demands.
+Applying new network analytics tools provides a much better look into network performance and helps the university keep up with demands.

 The University of Washington created its wireless network using 12,000 access points and about 25 controllers from Aruba Networks.
 It also uses Aruba's NetInsight analytics software to collect and analyze data streaming from those access points and controllers.
-NetInsight applies algorithms built with a matrix of variables relevant to the devices and applications being analyzed, Morton said.
+NetInsight applies algorithms built with a matrix of variables relevant to the devices and applications being analyzed and monitored, Morton said.
 The results are displayed in a dashboard that allows the IT team to drill down to individual users and network elements.

 According to Morton, the analysis has helped IT identify problems that are too difficult to find on their own or take too long to find manually.
 For example, in one classroom of 450, students were asked to use clicking devices to enter responses in an interactive test.
 Of those students, 50 found that their clickers were not working.
 NetInsight automatically used an algorithm to find the problem and suggest how to fix it.

 In a separate case, he added, the university discovered 361 access points were malfunctioning.
-Instead of IT staff having to dig through all the access points manually, the analytics tool was able to provide a list of the malfunctioning sites and what was wrong with them.
+Instead of IT staff having to dig through all the access points manually, the network analytics tool was able to provide a list of the malfunctioning sites and what was wrong with them.

 Eventually, the university hopes that NetInsight will be able to proactively solve issues that arise, Morton said, adding the environment for machine learning and AI is changing so rapidly that there's a learning curve to discover what analytics tools will be able to do someday.